SumoLogic/sumologic-documentation/docs/apm/traces/view-and-investigate-traces.md

 ### Trace Query Visualizations

 The Trace Query Visualizations allow you to visualize the breakdown of where time was spent in traces for various services in your application.
-By aggregating traces, you can gain insights into anomalies and unexpected behaviors, leading to faster Time-to-Resolution (TTR) and higher Return on Investment (ROI).
-It offers six charts to help you better analyze and trace data efficiently.
+By aggregating traces, you can gain insights into anomalies and unexpected behaviors, leading to faster Time-to-Resolution (TTR) and a higher Return on Investment (ROI).
+It offers six charts to help you analyze and trace data efficiently.
 These include:
 * Trace duration
 * Error count
 * Error count